-> Attendance Policy:
+Attendance Policy:

 Texarkana College's absentee policy allows instructors to withdraw a student from a course due to excessive absences.
 If a student leaves and returns during class or leaves the class before the class is over, he/she may be considered absent.
 Three tardies constitute one absence.
-It is the student's responsibility to check the syllabus for each instructor's tardy policy.
+Students who arrive after attendance has been checked MUST see the instructor after class to have the absence marked to a tardy.
+It is the student's responsibility to do this, not the instructor's.
+For this class, if a student is 15 or more minutes late, the student will be marked absent.